edgelesssys/constellation/docs/docs/workflows/upgrade.md

 ## Check the status

 Upgrades are asynchronous operations.
-After you run `upgrade apply`, it will take a while until the upgrade has completed.
+After you run `apply`, it will take a while until the upgrade has completed.
 To understand if an upgrade is finished, you can run:

 ```bash